 Truly, La Villa Teresa is one of our favorite secrets in Havana.
 We’ve stayed here despite this being just blocks away from José’s family home in Havana, and drop by to visit the staff whenever we can.
 It’s one of our top recommendations for travelers visiting the city.

 Reviews and Bookings: La Villa Teresa

 12. Hotel Raquel

-While parts of this historic hotel are starting to show some signs of wear, its undeniable charm and impressive character make it a favorite among other Havana hotels.
-We’ve heard from other guests that sometimes wifi can be a bit spotty, which is unfortunately something quite common in Havana.
+While parts of the historic Hotel Raquel are starting to show some signs of wear, its undeniable charm and impressive character make it a favorite among other Havana hotels.
+We’ve heard from other guests that sometimes wifi can be a bit spotty, which is, unfortunately, something quite common in Havana.
 However, this part of the city has plenty of public wifi spots to connect to should you have issues.

 Reviews and Bookings: Hotel Raquel

 Cuba requires that all travelers have proof of a comprehensive travel insurance policy in order to enter the country.
 Check out our guide to travel insurance for Cuba for more details.
 We recommend these brands for Cuba travel insurance: